Nicholas0228/Revelio/Readme.md

 > Revelio's Effects on WikiArt Dataset. **The first row:** Recovered images on data used during fine-tuning (membership data).
-**The second row:**  Recovered images on not used during fine-tuning (holdout data).
+**The second row:**  Recovered images on data not used during fine-tuning (holdout data).
 Revelio provides visualizable identification of copyright infringements.

 ## What is Revelio

 Revelio is a strong copyright authentication tool that provides visualizable identification of copyright infringement during fine-tuning on diffusion models.
 Revelio accepts a half-masked image as input and exploits the conceptual difference between pretrained and fine-tuned models.
 A high visual similarity can be found when the input image is used during fine-tuning while a high discrepancy can be found when it is not used during fine-tuning.
-For more details about the methodology,  please refer to [our paper](https://arxiv.org/abs/????).
+For more details about the methodology,  please refer to [our paper](https://arxiv.org/abs/2403.11162).
 It also discusses the importance of visual identification in the context of copyright authentication.